-ENGL 0620 - Fundamentals of Composition II.
-3 credits
+ENGL 0620 - Fundamentals of Composition II (3 credits)

 English 0620 is designed as a review of the fundamentals of expository writing with intensive practice in writing clear, coherent paragraphs and essays.
 Emphasis will be placed on focus, development and organization; conventions of punctuation and grammar will be reviewed as necessary.
-Prerequisite: Completion of ENGL 0610 or test into ENGL 0620.
+Prerequisite: Completion of ENGL 0610 or placement into ENGL 0620.
 (3 lect.)

-ENGL 1007 (ENGL 1008) - English Writing Workshop.
+ENGL 1007 - English Writing Workshop (1 credits)